 Clicking on the yellow box produces detailed work instructions:

 This performance support tool contains thousands of work instructions, but they are all distilled into relatively few key business processes.
 With a little graphic design, this approach would make it much easier for employees to quickly find what they’re looking for.

 2. Let learners help each other

 A lot has been written recently about the importance of “loosening the reins” on employees’ desire to share information informally.
 Thankfully, this idea is sinking in.
-I visited a corporate training department last week that has created a wiki-style performance support tool that is accessible by more than 40,000 employees.
+I visited a corporate training department last week that has created a wiki-style electronic performance support system that is accessible by more than 40,000 employees.
 Just like Wikipedia itself, anyone can create a page, or edit existing pages, without review by a central “authority.”

-When I asked the training manager if they she wasn’t worried about users posting inaccurate or misleading information.
+I asked the training manager if they she wasn’t worried about users posting inaccurate or misleading information.
 Her response:

 Only a small percentage of employees contribute to this repository.
 But those that do provide a wealth of valuable information.
 They take their contributions very seriously, and are very careful to verify accuracy before submitting.
 If they make a mistake, they will quickly be corrected by other Subject Matter Experts.